SolaceProducts/pubsubplus-gcp-quickstart/README.md

 # Testing data access to the message broker

-To test data traffic though the newly created message broker instance, visit the Solace developer portal and and select your preferred programming langauge to [send and receive messages](http://dev.solace.com/get-started/send-receive-messages/).
+To test data traffic though the newly created message broker instance, visit the Solace Developer Portal and select your preferred programming langauge to [send and receive messages](http://dev.solace.com/get-started/send-receive-messages/).
 Under each language there is a Publish/Subscribe tutorial that will help you get started and provide the specific default port to use.

-For single-node configuration the IP to use will be the External IP associated with your GCE instance.
+For single-node configuration, the IP to use will be the External IP associated with your GCE instance.
 For HA deployment the use of [Client Host List](https://docs.solace.com/Features/SW-Broker-Redundancy-and-Fault-Tolerance.htm#Failover ) is required for seamless failover - this will consist of the External IP addresses associated with your Primary and Backup node GCE instances.

 ![alt text](/images/solace_tutorial.png "getting started publish/subscribe")